-In September 2018, as amended in February 2019, we entered into a Sales Agreement with JonesTrading pursuant to which we may sell from time to time, at our option, up to an aggregate of \$8.0 million of shares of our common stock through JonesTrading, as sales agent.
+In September 2018, as amended in February 2019, we entered into a Sales Agreement with JonesTrading pursuant to which we may sell from time to time, at our option, up to an aggregate of \$8.0 million of shares of our common stock through JonesTrading, as sales agent, subject to limitations on the amount of securities we may sell under our effective registration statement on Form S-3 within any 12 month period.
 Sales of our common stock made pursuant to the Sales Agreement, if any, will be made on the Nasdaq Global Market under our effective registration statement on Form S-3, by means of ordinary brokers' transactions at market prices.
 Additionally, under the terms of the Sales Agreement, we may also sell shares of our common stock through JonesTrading, on the Nasdaq Global Market or otherwise, at negotiated prices or at prices related to the prevailing market price.
 JonesTrading will use its commercially reasonable efforts to sell our common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
 We are required to pay JonesTrading 2.5% of gross proceeds from the common stock sold through the Sales Agreement.
-As of June 30, 2019, we had not sold any shares of common stock through the Sales Agreement with JonesTrading and \$8.0 million of common stock remained available for sale under the Sales Agreement.
+As of September 30, 2019, we had not sold any shares of common stock through the Sales Agreement with JonesTrading and \$8.0 million of common stock remained available for sale under the Sales Agreement.